Welcome to Bethel Woods Center for the Arts: a nonprofit cultural organization located at the historic site of the 1969 Woodstock festival.

 The story of Bethel Woods Center for the Arts begins with Alan Gerry, a born-and-raised resident of Liberty, NY.
 Read more here.

 Bethel Woods Center for the Arts inspires, educates, and empowers individuals through the arts and humanities.

 Envisioned future: A unique educational, performance, and retreat environment focused on building creative capital to inspire individuals to contribute positively to the world around them.

-- We recognize and value the arts and humanities and their contribution to physical and psychological wellbeing and its positive impact upon individuals and communities.
++ We recognize and value the arts, humanities, and their contribution to physical and psychological well being.

 + We will create a safe and enjoyable environment for all who work and visit.

 + We will draw inspiration from our unique place in history and will maintain our grounds and facilities to the highest standards.